Acupuncture and Herb Clinic

 The most beautiful stars are in the winter sky.
 Turning off outside lights helps reveal their true splendor.
 In fact, I rarely use my outside lights, and then only briefly.
 Indoors, I turn to soft lamps or candles as evening draws into itself, which allows my body to start producing melatonin in preparation for sleep.
 Although we cannot truly hibernate as some animals do, we ought to be sleeping longer hours during the winter.

+Consider herbs and/or nutritional supplements to support your immune system.
 Here are some items to keep on hand during cold and flu season.
 All are available at our clinic.

 - Gan Mao Ling